thotheod/thotheod.github.io/_posts/2023-10-13-how-I-created-this-blog.md

 ```

-In order to be sure that we are using the higher priority selector (and we surely verride all the values) we use the `:css` pseudo-class that represents the highest-level parent element in the document tree, which is typically the <html> element.
+In order to be sure that we are using the higher priority selector (and we surely verride all the values) we use the `:root` pseudo-class that represents the highest-level parent element in the document tree, which is typically the <html> element.

 #### Code Snipets